Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Well for me, it is the latter.

-My solution is global entities.
+My solution is blackboard entities.
 There are two of them: world and scene.
-The `worldGlobalEntity` lives as long as the world does.
-The `sceneGlobalEntity` dies and respawns when the scene changes.
+The `worldBlackboardEntity` lives as long as the world does.
+The `sceneBlackboardEntity` dies and respawns when the scene changes.
 These two each get a 16 kB chunk for all of their components, and they even have a special convenient API for getting and setting components directly on them.

 But the best part is that there’s no `EntityQuery` associated with them, so if you want to make a hundred backups of these entities to track your state over